rkzn/open-api-docs/docs/account-authentication.md

 The above token will expire after 2628000 seconds from now, the expiry is in seconds which starts from the time you got the token.

-Once your token expired you can use the refresh token to get a new access token.
+Once your token expires you can use the refresh token to get a new access token.

 ### Refreshing Access Token

-The access tokens have expiry time, once a token reached its expiry you will not be able to use that token anymore, and you have to refresh the expired token.
+The access tokens have expiry time, once a token reaches its expiry you will not be able to use that token anymore, and you have to refresh the expired token.

 The refresh token never expires and each access token has a refresh token.